-For this hive, I had a living, but poorly laying, queen bee.
-I had to find her (which was easy because she was marked) and remove her from the beehive.
-Yes, you have to kill her...though you can keep her alive for a while in case the other queen doesn't take, or use her to split off another hive.
-Most beekeepers dispatch her.
+For this hive, there was a living, but poorly laying, queen bee who had to be removed from the beehive.
+Though you can keep her alive for a while in case the other queen doesn't take, or use her to split off another hive, most beekeepers kill queens that they remove.

 04 of 07

 Install the new queen bee in the hive.
 Begin by opening the beehive just like you would for a routine inspection, although you might want to go light on the smoke.
 Some beekeepers use sugar syrup and essential oils to mask the new pheromone smell of the queen in hopes that this will improve acceptance of the new queen by the bees.
 The choice is up to you.